Table of contents:

 - An adjustable presser foot

-- Reinforced training for heavy materials
+- Reinforced feed for heavy materials

 - A long sewing space for bulky pieces